cms-patatrack/patatune/README.md

 ---

-patatune is a Python package that provides a framework for multi-objective optimization algorithms, including the Multi-Objective Particle Swarm Optimization (MOPSO) method.
+PATATUNE is a Python package that provides a framework for multi-objective optimization algorithms, including the Multi-Objective Particle Swarm Optimization (MOPSO) method.
 Its primary purpose is to automate the optimization of the parameters of user-defined functions.
 The package has been developed with the needs of CMS and Patatrack in mind.